50 Best Things to Do in Kyoto: 2025 Must-See Activities

 Content

-- Kyoto Nightlife
+- Kyoto nightlife

 - Non-touristy things to do in Kyoto

-- Kyoto Facts
+- Facts about Kyoto

-- Kyoto Travel Tips
+- Kyoto travel tips

 1. Samurai Ninja Museum Kyoto

-2. Arashiyama Bamboo Forest
+3. Arashiyama Bamboo Forest

 There is a secret date spot for Japanese lovers in Arashiyama!
 You can also visit temples, check out the bamboo grove and feed wild monkeys all at the same place.